 Ethereum is a decentralized, open-source blockchain with smart contract functionality launched in 2015.

 Ether is the native currency of the Ethereum network and it’s commonly abbreviated to ETH, which is its ticker symbol.
 Ethereum uses a proof-of-stake (PoS) consensus mechanism, eliminating the need for energy-intensive mining and instead securing the network using staked ETH.
 In Ethereum, new transactions get added in "blocks" every 12 seconds.
 Validators are a built-in mechanism of the Ethereum blockchain and get paid in ETH.

 ETH is used to pay transaction fees (known as gas fees) on the Ethereum blockchain.
 OpenSea has no say in setting gas fees - they are determined by network capacity and demand and fluctuate according to network usage.

 Official Website: polygon.technology

 Polygon is an EVM-compatible blockchain that provides scalable, secure, and instant transactions with currencies like ETH, USDC, MATIC, and DAI.

 As one of the first scaling solutions for Ethereum, cryptocurrencies must be "bridged" from Ethereum's blockchain to Polygon.
 Think of Polygon as a sibling to Ethereum, the currencies are similar, but the two blockchains have slight differences.

 Official Website: www.klaytn.foundation

 Klaytn is an open-source public blockchain project, built to be the fundamental trust layer for the metaverse, respecting and empowering the participation and contribution of its community and stakeholders.
-Users can use the Kaikas wallet browser extension to buy and sell Klaytn NFTs on OpenSea.
+Users can use the Kaikas wallet browser extension or MetaMask to buy and sell Klaytn NFTs on OpenSea.
 Klaytn’s native token, KLAY, is supported and used to pay for transaction fees.